mbattifarano/spad/README.rst

 To load the GPS traces into the database use `spad import-gps`

+Raw open street maps data is used to extract nearby places.
+First download the relevant osm xml data file (data.osm) then import it with:

+`osm2pgsql -c data.osm -p swpa --hstore --output-pgsql-schema osm`

 Additionally, the PA municipalities shapefile will need to be loaded into the database.
 The data is availabe from the
 `Pennsylvania spatial data access webpage <https://www.pasda.psu.edu/uci/DataSummary.aspx?dataset=41>`_